benburrill/halt_is_defeat/README.rst

 Halt is Defeat
 ==============

-Halt is Defeat is a prophecy-optimized oracle-oriented programming language targeting the Sphinx ISA.
+Halt is Defeat is a prophecy-optimized language targeting the Sphinx ISA.

 Key features of Halt is Defeat:
  * Function overloading